-Pre-made food may seem easier in a pinch, but when you stop to consider the preservatives that are added to each tiny jar (not to mention the cost of each jar), you may wisely decide to try your hand at making food at home instead.
+Pre-made or store-bought food may seem easier in a pinch, but when you stop to consider the preservatives that are added to each tiny jar (not to mention the cost of each jar), you may wisely decide to try your hand at making food at home instead.

 If you’ve ever wondered how to make baby food, you will be relieved to know that it is easy enough that even those who hate cooking can manage to whip up a healthy meal for baby right from scratch.

 To get started, we offer some practical advice on what you will need, what sort of foods to choose and what other things you should keep in mind to make the process as fuss-free as possible.

 3 Simple Tips for Making Baby Food at Home